 Meanwhile, Cherice’s boyfriend was questioned by police regarding his involvement with her disappearance.
 Elleby gave them his version of events, but when investigators checked phone records, text messages, and video surveillance footage of where he claimed to be, none corroborated his story.
 His statements were also reported inconsistent and investigators alleged that Elleby was “obsessive” when it came to Cherice Ragins.

 Police Corporal John Wachter said it “got to the point where they were satisfied that she was deceased and it was the boyfriend that did it.”

-At the time of her disappearance, Cherice was approximately 5’4″ tall and 120 pounds.
-She had black hair, brown eyes, and a tattoo of her name across her neck.
+At the time of her disappearance, Cherice Ragins was approximately 5 feet 4 inches tall and 120 pounds.
+She had black/dark brown hair, brown eyes, and a tattoo of her name across her neck.
 Cherice was last seen wearing a red hoodie, gray sweatpants, a black jacket with fur around the hood, a black shirt, and green and pink shoes.

-Anyone with information regarding this case is urged to contact the Baltimore County Police Department at (410) 887-3943.
+Anyone with information regarding this case is urged to contact the Baltimore County Police Department at (410) 887-3943 or their local authorities.

 Please share this story regarding the missing person and murder case of Cherice Ragins to continue the conversation about her disappearance.
 She is our sister and her life matters.

 Help Publicize This Case:

 Journalist.
 Activist.
 Storyteller. •OurBlackGirls.com •@OurBlackGirls on IG, Twitter, Facebook, TikTok, Spotify Podcasts, Apple Podcasts, & Anchor FM